Michael Baillie, 3rd Baron Burton

-The son of George Evan Michael Baillie and Maud Louisa Emma Cavendish, he was educated at Eton College and served as lieutenant in the Scots Guards in World War II.
+The son of George Evan Michael Baillie and Maud Louisa Emma Cavendish, he was a maternal grandson of the 9th Duke of Devonshire.
+He was educated at Eton College and served as a lieutenant in the Scots Guards in the Second World War.

 In 1962 he inherited the title of Baron Burton from his paternal grandmother Nellie Baillie, 2nd Baroness Burton.

 He was an elected county councillor for Inverness-shire 1948–75 and a justice of the peace (J.P.)
 1961–75.

 He lived at Dochgarroch Lodge, Inverness and died there on 30 May 2013.

 Marriages and children

-On 28 April 1948, he married Elizabeth Ursula Foster Wise (d.
-1993).
-They divorced in 1977 after having six children:
+On 28 April 1948, he married Elizabeth Ursula Foster Wise (died 1993).
+They divorced in 1977 after having six children.